Merethin/Latte/README.md

 - Single-tap keybinds for most NationStates site actions relevant to tagging (mostly implemented)
 - WA application storage in a "quiver" (not started)
 - Latte "plugins" to import WA applications from places like GMail into Latte's quiver (not started)
-- Simple keybinds for fast switcher prepping, similar to Reliant (not started)
+- Simple keybinds for fast switcher prepping, similar to Reliant (implemented)
 - Simple keybinds for fast tagging of hit regions, similar to Henson (not started)

 ## Keybinds